 The realities of 2020 challenge us to innovate the ways we engage and support our students.
-This fall, we remain committed to providing you safe and supportive opportunities to get engaged and succeed academically.
+This academic year, we remain committed to providing you safe and supportive opportunities to get engaged and succeed academically.

 Multi-access learning is our commitment to delivering a flexible, safe educational experience for our students in this very different year.
 This means that most courses will be offered through online or remote delivery – using all of the latest and best technology that allows us to keep connected, no matter where we are.
 We are also planning for small classes, specialized hands-on learning workshops and some labs to be held in-person.Multi-Access Learning